Noozles: Historical background

 Noozles was made as Japan was in the midst of a koala frenzy along with another koala themed anime titled コアラボーイコッキィ (Koala Boy Kokki), which would later be broadcast alongside Noozles on Nickelodeon's Nick Jr. block in 1988, under the English title Adventures of the Little Koala.
 According to The Anime Encyclopedia by Jonathan Clements and Helen McCarthy, Japan's koala frenzy was sparked by the Tama Zoo in western Tokyo receiving their first koala as the Australian government sent six koalas to Japan as a token of goodwill, but in actuality, the Tama Zoo as well as other zoos in Japan got their koalas because Japan was craving them.

 Noozles aired on Fuji TV in the Kanto region of Japan Saturday nights at 8pm from July through September 1984, then moved to Fridays at 7pm for the remainder of the series run.
 Some other stations in the Fuji network system, namely Hokkaido Cultural Broadcasting, TV Shizuoka, Fukui TV, Tokai TV, Okayama Broadcasting and San-in Chūō Television Broadcasting, aired the series in the same time slots as the producing station; other stations in the chain aired it on a delayed basis.

 Characters

 Episode list

-English episode titles are given first followed by the Japanese episode title in parenthesis and the episode's air date in Japan.
+English episode titles are given first followed by the Japanese episode title in parentheses and the episode's air date in Japan.